tinyredinc/notes/real_estate/fa_agreement.md

 By way of illustration, consider the case of Alice and Cindy, who are both affiliated as Financial Advisors with COSTONE GROUP and collaborate as friends and partners.
 They purport to be jointly managing a client, Bob, and have concurred to divide the commission from Bob's transaction equally.
 However, given that COSTONE GROUP's policy does not formally recognize co-agency, Bob's registration has been completed under a single advisor's name, specifically Cindy's in this instance.
 Therefore, the entirety of the commission arising from Bob's engagement will be allocated to Cindy.
 Subsequently, it is Cindy's sole responsibility to administer any further distribution of this commission.

-## Referral Bonus Share
+## Referral Bonus

 COSTONE GROUP values the contribution of individuals who assist in recruiting high-performance Financial Advisors and is committed to rewarding such efforts that facilitate the expansion of our funding network.
-The compensation structure for fundraising endeavors typically encompasses two elements: a cash commission and a bonus share.
-The composition of the bonus share may include General Partner (GP) shares or Management Common shares, subject to variations based on specific project parameters.
-The Financial Advisor who successfully concludes a transaction shall retain the entirety of the cash commission.
-Nevertheless, they are contractually obligated to distribute half of the bonus share to the Financial Advisor who facilitated their introduction to COSTONE GROUP.

-To illustrate, consider the scenario where Alice, a Financial Advisor, successfully refers Cindy, another Financial Advisor, to the COSTONE GROUP funding network.
-Subsequently, Cindy executes a transaction that yields a 4% cash commission and 1% in Bonus General Partner (GP) shares associated with the project.
-While Cindy is entitled to the full 4% cash commission, she is contractually bound to transfer 0.5% of her Bonus General Partner (GP) shares from the project to Alice, in recognition of Alice's referral role in her induction into the funding network.
+The forms of bonuses for facilitating Financial Advisor recruitment are subject to variation from time to time and depend on the specifics of each distinct product.

 ## Confidentiality